Computer-PsiPhi/CIS30A_WINTER24_Nguyen/CIS30A_PROJECT/README.md

 # CIS30A Project - Bob's Music Emporium

-This Python project simulates an online shopping experience for Bob's Music Emporium.
-Users can browse through available items, add them to their cart, remove items, and proceed to checkout by providing their personal information for delivery.
+This project simulates an online shopping for Bob's Music Emporium.
+The user can browse through available items, add them to their cart, remove items, and proceed to checkout by providing their personal information for delivery.

 ## Prerequisites